stormasm/nunotes/README.md

 #### Code Questions

+example 24-bit terminals on mac including kitty, tabby, iterm2, the default mac terminal is not 24-bit.

 >>> Anyone has an idea how to check if a value's type is Record?

 You can pattern-match on the value: